-Public Safety Dispatchers working a 3/12 work schedule will have an alternating regular day off every other week as determined by the City.
-For such employees working a 3/12 work schedule, each employee's designated workweek shall begin exactly six hours after the start of his/her twelve-hour shift on the day of the week that corresponds to the employee's alternating regular day off.
+Public Safety Dispatchers working a 3/12 work schedule will have an alternating regular day off every other week as determined by the CITY.
+For such employees working a 3/12 work schedule, each employee's designated workweek shall begin exactly half way through their twelve-hour shift on the day of the week that corresponds to the employee's alternating regular day off.